Photo: Silvio Hesse

 -

-Diclaimer: These are just my personal experiences, learnings, and tips.
-I'm not a pro.
-If you’re unsure or the damage is bigger: better take it to a pro. 😉
+Disclaimer: These are my personal experiences, learnings, and tips.
+If you are unsure or the damage is extensive: it's better to take it to a professional. 😉

-Waiting times: When your wing is in for repair, especially during high season, it can mean longer waiting times.
-Even if it’s tough, just make the best of it.
-I usually use that time to work on my pump skills with a smaller wing, or I head out into the countryside where I’d normally go to the sea.
+Waiting times: If your wing is being repaired, this can involve longer waiting times, especially during peak season.
+Even though it's tough, just make the best of it.
+I use the time, for example, to hone my pumping skills with a smaller wing or go to the countryside instead of the sea.

-PS: It’s been a while since I replaced the bladder, but even back then there were already some videos and guides that helped me.
-Thanks a lot for that!
+PS: It's been a while since I replaced the bladder, but even back then, there were already some videos and instructions that helped me.
+Many thanks for that!